 Over the past decade, the cannabis- and hemp-derived compound cannabidiol (CBD) as well as other cannabinoids have taken center stage in the ongoing revolution of hemp.
 This is mostly due to the work of researchers, who through numerous independent studies have found evidence of various therapeutic properties in CBD.
 Today, both natural and synthetic CBD are commonly used around the world.

-The Dangers of Synthetic CBD & Natural Cannabinoid Analogs
+The State of Synthetic CBD Regulation

 How are synthetic CBD & cannabinoids designed to be used?